All you need to know

-The sit-down Plaza Café near the Zoo entrance is closed temporarily.
-Grab-and-go food and beverage options are available for purchase at the Pearl Street Grille.
+The Plaza Café near the Zoo entrance is open for to-go orders.
+Grab-and-go food and beverage options are available seasonally for purchase at the Pearl Street Grille.
 Water bottle refilling stations are open but all drinking fountains are currently closed for safety reasons.
-Gift kiosks are also open throughout the Zoo.
+Gift kiosks are also open.
 Major credit cards and debit cards are the only forms of payment accepted to reduce personal contact.

 Are the aquariums open?